 - 1 tbsp lemon juice

 - 2 ½ cups all-purpose flour

-- In a medium-sized pot, combine the diced apples, brown sugar, lemon juice, vanilla, and 1/4 of the cinnamon with a dash of ground cloves.
+- In a medium-sized pot, combine the diced apples, brown sugar, lemon juice, vanilla, and 1/4 of the cinnamon with a dash of ground cloves and/or nutmeg (optional).

 - Cook over medium heat, stirring occasionally.
-Cook until the apples are soft and the mixture becomes juicy and well blended (about 15-20 minutes).
+Cook until the apples have released their juices but remain slightly firm on the inside and the mixture is well blended (about 15-20 minutes).

 - Let the apple filling cool completely, or refrigerate for up to 5-7 days.